 There are some drawbacks to the SingLife Account as well, such as:

 - Unable to make ATM withdrawals from the account

 - Withdrawals from the account may take up to 3 hours to reach your account

 - App is rather buggy and you may have problems when trying to make a withdrawal

-The 2.5% interest rate that the SingLife Account is offering trumps every other account available to an NSF.
-I would recommend to build up your $10k in here to maximise the interest rate.
+The 1.5% return rate that the SingLife Account is offering trumps every other account available to an NSF.
+I would recommend to build up your $10k in here to maximise the return rate.